Skip to main content

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to make pictures of the inside of your body.

-If you have bladder cancer, your doctor may order some of these tests to see if the cancer has spread to tissues and organs near the bladder, to nearby lymph nodes, or to distant parts of your body.
-If an imaging test shows enlarged lymph nodes or other possible signs of cancer spread, some type of biopsy might be needed to confirm the findings.
+If you’ve been diagnosed with bladder cancer, your doctor may order some of these tests to see if the cancer has spread to tissues and organs near the bladder, to nearby lymph nodes, or to distant parts of your body.

 Intravenous pyelogram (IVP)

-An intravenous pyelogram (IVP), also called an intravenous urogram (IVU), is an x-ray of all of the urinary system taken after injecting a special dye into a vein.
+An intravenous pyelogram (IVP), also called an intravenous urogram (IVU), is an x-ray of the urinary system taken after injecting a special dye into a vein.
 This dye is removed from the bloodstream by the kidneys and then passes into the ureters and bladder.
 X-rays are done while this is happening.
 The dye outlines these organs on the x-rays and helps show urinary tract tumors.

 Retrograde pyelogram